ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Background Summary

 \section{Background \& Summary}

-Global declines of bee population are a serious threat to agricultural production, environmental stability, and overall biodiversity.
-Because bees are essential to the pollination of plants, protecting bee populations is of crucial importance for environmental preservation and food security.
-To evaluate the effects of different stressors, such as pesticides, infections, and environmental changes, on bee health, thorough and trustworthy data are needed.
-This necessity motivated the creation of ApisTox, a new state-of-the-art dataset on pesticide toxicity for honey bees (\textit{Apis mellifera}), useful for the research and development community.
+Bees are essential to the pollination of plants, and protecting their populations is of crucial importance for environmental preservation and food security \cite{bees_essential_1,bees_essential_2}.
+Global declines of their population are a serious threat to agricultural production, environmental stability, and overall biodiversity \cite{bees_decline}.
+It is a complex issue influenced by many factors, including exposure to pesticides, other human introduced variables, and climate change \cite{bees_decline_reasons}.
+However, data on the effects of various crop management systems, as captured e.g. in CropCSM \cite{CropCSM} datasets, are often disconnected from bee toxicity information, hindering more holistic analyses.
+To evaluate the effects of different stressors, such as pesticides, infections, and environmental changes on bee health, thorough and trustworthy data is needed \cite{bee_decline_data_1,bee_decline_data_2}.
+This necessity motivated the creation of ApisTox, the largest single resource on honey bee (\textit{Apis mellifera}) toxicity data publicly available.

-Existing datasets on bee toxicity, such as BeeTox \cite{BeeTox} and subsets of ECOTOX \cite{ECOTOX}, offer valuable insights but are limited by their scope, consistency, and the comprehensiveness of data.
-Furthermore, data on the effects of various crop management systems, as captured in CropCSM \cite{CropCSM} datasets, are often disconnected from bee toxicity information, hindering holistic analyses.
-To address these gaps, we have developed a comprehensive dataset that combines carefully filtered and manually curated data from the above-mentioned resources.
-This integration makes it the largest and most consistent dataset on pesticide bee toxicity currently available.

-The motivation behind creating this dataset stems from the need to understand the interactions between bees and their environments.
-The global decline in bee populations is a complex issue influenced by many factors, including exposure to pesticides and other human introduced variables, and climate change.
-By consolidating and curating data from multiple sources, our dataset allows for an assessment of a broader chemical space and provides a more coherent and comprehensive basis for analysis.